The Mental Health Aspects Of Focus & Procrastination You Can’T Afford To Ignore

 That's extremely addictive and very tempting for people who - let's face it - in some cases want to avoid the work that they are doing.

 Therefore, if you want to use twitter read the most recent article or the most recent spots story that's going on.
 Immediately close it afterwards and get back to work.
+If you need help with this you might want to try an app like Selfcontrol for Mac.

-That's the same approach that FindFocus uses.
 The goal is to use the computer more intentional because it's still the place where most work gets done.
 Put your mobile phone in the drawer and use it as a phone.
 Instead schedule the times when you want to watch a video on YouTube on Netflix.

 What's the Best Advise If You Struggle with Focus?